 Graphic with text "Which accounts should I monitor for new prospects?"

-Here’s how we segment at UserGems to ensure we cover all opportunities:
+Here's how we segment accounts at UserGems to prioritize the highest-value opportunities:

 1. Enterprise/ABM accounts

 There are often many key contacts within an Enterprise account.
-So, it’s important to know who’s joining and leaving so you can engage at the right time.
+You need to know who's joining and leaving so you can engage at the right time.

 This protects your status within the account if it’s an existing customer or accelerates the deal if it’s a prospect account.